rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

 $ helm install my-lakefs lakefs/lakefs
 ```

-ISSUE: For now, we have to make the following modification to the `my-lakefs` deployment:
+ISSUE: For now, we have to make the following modification to the `my-lakefs` deployment.
+Use the command below to edit the deployment and add the volume and volume mount below to the exiting configuration.
 ```
+$ oc edit deploy/my-lakefs

 volumeMounts:
   - name: lakefs-volume
     mountpath: /lakefs